ibm-cloud-docs/discovery-data/train.md

 ## How fields are handled
 {: #train-fields}

+When you train a project from the product user interface, the results are always taken from the `text` field of the documents.
+If your documents don't have a `text` field, use the API to train your project instead.
+Your documents might not have a `text` field if you uploaded a CSV file that doesn't have a column named *text*, or uploaded a JSON file that doesn't have an object named *text*, or if you used the Smart Document Understanding tool to define fields with other names in which the bulk of the content of your documents now are stored.

+When you train a project from the API, results are taken from all of the root-level fields and they are all considered to have equal significance.
 Unlike Discovery Query Language queries, with natural language queries you cannot specify which fields from the document you care about or how much significance to give to each one.
-Instead, when a natural language query is submitted, the root-level fields are all considered to have equal significance.
 When you teach Discovery with examples, the service figures out for you how much weight to give to each field.

 Discovery builds a model that assigns different weights to term, bigram, and skip-gram matches for each of the root-level fields and balances them against matches from all of the other document fields.
 With enough examples, Discovery can return better answers because it knows where the best answers are typically stored.